 The firm recently acted as the sole Spanish firm to assist Royal Caribbean in the creation and development of a new 12,000m2 terminal in the port of Barcelona, capable of accommodating the Oasis of the Seas class of cruise ships.

-Law firm Simmons & Simmons operates a small tax team in Spain, led by partner Juan Sosa Pons-Sorolla and assisted by of counsel Verónica Ester Casas.
+Law firm Simmons & Simmons operates a small tax team in Spain, led by partner Juan Sosa Pons-Sorolla.
 The team is fully integrated into the Simmons & Simmons network, offering advice on all domestic and cross-border tax matters relating to Spain.
 It regularly advises on cross-border transactions as well as advisory services and contentious tax advice.
 The firm has a strong offering in all areas of the financial services sector.

 The firm advises some of the largest multinational funds and banks regarding contentious proceedings in Spain.
 It also advises these banks and funds on a variety of transactional tasks in Spain, including advice on real estate taxation and VAT taxation regarding transactions.